ArcanaFramework/arcana/docs/source/data_model.rst

 * :ref:`Stores` - encapsulation of tree-based file storage systems
 * :ref:`Datasets` - set of comparable measurement events (e.g. XNAT project or BIDS dataset containing MRI sessions)
-* :ref:`Rows and Spaces` - definition of tabular structures for dataset classes
+* :ref:`Items and Formats` - pointers to atomic elements of datasets (e.g. T1-weighted MRI scan, subject age), which specify the formats they are stored in
-* :ref:`Columns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
+* :ref:`Rows and Columns` - definition of tabular structures in a dataset
-* :ref:`Formats` - pointers to atomic elements of datasets (e.g. T1-weighted MRI scan, subject age), which specify the formats they are stored in
+* :ref:`Grids and Spaces` - Conceptual link between tree and tabular data structures

 Stores